lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-4.md

 ## Up next

-While developing a app, you often need to be able to see what's happening 'behind the scenes'.
-In the next section we will look at how the [inspector](inspector) can help you do that.
+Our app doesn't save the form data anywhere when the submit button is clicked.
+In the next section we will set up a Google Sheets connection, and make a request to save the data in the sheet.